BACK

 Outlook (Prognosis)

-Foraminotomy for spinal foraminal stenosis will often provide full or some relief from symptoms.
+Foraminotomy for spinal foraminal stenosis will often provide full or partial relief from symptoms.

 Future spine problems are possible for people after spine surgery.
 If you had foraminotomy and spinal fusion, the spinal column above and below the fusion could have problems in the future.